Lone Working Essentials Online Training

 Course Benefits

-• Safety Awareness: Learn how to spot and lower risks when working alone.
+• Safety Awareness: Learn how to spot and reduce risks when working alone.

-• Legal Compliance: Understand and follow laws about lone working.
+• Legal Compliance: Understand and follow the laws about lone working.

-• Personal Protection: Learn ways to stay safe using gear and strategies.
+• Personal Protection: Learn ways to stay safe with gear and strategies.

-• Confidence Building: Feel more sure about facing challenges while working alone.
+• Confidence Building: Feel more confident when facing challenges while working alone.

 Level 2 Lone Worker Training Course Outline